Ursyyy/commercialPaper-ui/README.md

 git clone https://github.com/multicalor/hf.git
 ```

 After which you need to configure the ENV file.
-You must set the variables REACT_APP_API_URL and REACT_APP_PORT to the address that the server gave you at startup(default is http: // localhost: 3000).
+You must set the variables REACT_APP_API_URL and REACT_APP_PORT to the address that the server gave you at startup(default is http://localhost: 3000).

 ## Available Scripts